twilio/audioswitch/docs/com.twilio.audioswitch/-audio-switch/start.md

 Brief description

-Starts listening for audio device changes and calls the listener upon each change. **Note:** When audio device listening is no longer needed, [AudioSwitch.stop](stop.md) should be called in order to prevent a memory leak.
+Starts listening for audio device changes and calls the listener upon each change.<br><br> **Note:** When audio device listening is no longer needed, [AudioSwitch.stop](stop.md) should be called in order to prevent a memory leak.

 Content